 The Open Altarpiece.

-These panels depict the Redemption of Man.
+These panels depict the Redemption of Man, a popular theme in Renaissance art.

 In the upper registry, or row of panels, God the Father appears in a frontal pose with a raised hand and a crown at his feet; he is flanked by John the Baptist, who wears a green robe over his hair shirt, and the Virgin, as in the Deesis.
 On either side are choirs of music-making angels, including Saint Cecilia at her organ.
 Adam and Eve are portrayed illusionistically in stone niches.